ibericode/mailchimp-for-wordpress/readme.txt

 It's easy to translate the plugin into your own language.
 Head over to the [translation project on Transifex](https://www.transifex.com/projects/p/mailchimp-for-wordpress/) and click on "[Help translate MailChimp for WordPress](https://www.transifex.com/signup/?join_project=mailchimp-for-wordpress)".

+= Development =

+Development of the plugin happens on GitHub: [dannyvankooten/mailchimp-for-wordpress](https://github.com/dannyvankooten/mailchimp-for-wordpress)

 == Screenshots ==